-Energy consumption and greenhouse gas emissions are items of importance to both the provincial and federal government.
-Particular legislation and regulations have been developed to address these items and LHSC ensures that it meets any requirements outlined in them.
+Energy consumption and greenhouse gas emissions are important issues to both the provincial and federal governments.
+Particular legislation and regulations have been developed to address these issues and LHSC ensures that it meets any requirements outlined in them.
 Below is a summary of each of the regulations that LHSC is currently in compliance with.

-The energy use and greenhouse gas emission template submitted each year is shown below.
-The data is two years behind the year of submission; therefore the latest data pertains to 2015.
-View the latest report.
+Reports on energy use and greenhouse gas emissions are submitted each year.
+The most recent data available is two years behind the year of the submission.

 - 2018 Energy Consumption and Greenhouse Gas Emissions Report

 - 2017 Energy Consumption and Greenhouse Gas Emissions Report